ossf/package-manager-best-practices/review/npm.md

    install --save <dep-name>`](https://docs.npmjs.com/cli/v8/commands/npm-install)
    and commit the updated manifest to the repository.

+1. If you need to run a standalone CLI package from the registry, ensure the package is a part of the dependencies defined in your project via the `package.json` file, prior to being installed at build-time in your CI or otherwise automated environment.

 1. Developers should declare and commit a lockfile for ***all*** their projects.
 The reasoning is that this lockfile will provide of [Reproducible installation](#reproducible-installation)